Judith Ortiz Cofer: Past American VoicePoetry, Fiction, Nonfiction

 Catalog Number: 20170915, 19980505

 The work of the late Judith Ortiz Cofer (1952-2016) often reflected her Puerto Rican heritage and her childhood in New Jersey.
 A literary pioneer for Latina writers in the U.S., she wrote 17 books of poetry, fiction, essays, and memoir, and edited and contributed to many others.
 A beloved professor at the University of Georgia, she was inducted into the Georgia Writers Hall of Fame in 2010 and received the 2011 Governor's Humanities Award.
 In this 1998 interview, the winner of Pushcart and O'Henry Prizes talks about the challenges of writing while balancing teaching and family life and reads poetry and prose from The Latin Deli.
 A special issue of the South Atlantic Review on her work is due out in November 2017.
+The second part of this Past American Voice program is available in our audio archives.

 Kansas City Literary Events